cloudflare/cloudflare-docs/content/learning-paths/modules/security/bot-management-planning/site-traffic.md

 This can be problematic if your application receives a lot of API traffic, or if you have tools related to:

-- Indexing content for search
+- Indexing content for search.
-- Auditing content (links, headers, etc.)
+- Auditing content (links, headers, etc.).
-- Monitoring uptime
+- Monitoring uptime.
-- Forward proxying traffic, such as secure web gateways
+- Forward proxying traffic, such as secure web gateways.

 ### Implementation details